franklinselva/franklinselva/README.md

 ### I'm a Developer, Researcher and Freelancer!!

 - 🔭 I’m currently learning everything on humanoid robots and its intelligence
-- 🥅 2022 Goals: Start major contributions to humanoids
+- 🥅 2022 Goals: Start contributions to humanoids
 - ✈️ I love to travel.
 A LOT!!

 ### Good at: